giselatt/corpus_monodicum/edisjon/README.md

 contains the following files:

 1) description of mss
-2) table of sequences contained in the mss
+2) table of sequences contained in the mss (not updated any more, see next item)
+3) new and updated table including links to the b/w-scans of the AM-fragments
+4) list of items (incipits/feasts) missing in CM
+5) possibly: document with comments to be checked

 ---